bem/bem-components/common.blocks/checkbox-group/checkbox-group.en.md

 #### `focused`

-`focused` modifier is automatically toggled when one of the block's elements is in focus.
+`focused` modifier is automatically seted when one of the block's elements is in focus.
 For example, on mouse click or by `Tab` key press.

 Available for all block themes.